Newby Bridge

 Lakeside Pier from Gummers How.

-Lakeside Pier is one end of the Lakeside and Haverthwaite Railway, in which you can travel by steam train 3.5 miles via Newby Bridge to Haverthwaite, along the old Furness line that used to go to Ulverston and Barrow.
+Lakeside Pier is one end of the Lakeside and Haverthwaite Railway, by which you can travel by steam train 3.5 miles via Newby Bridge to Haverthwaite, along the old Furness line that used to go to Ulverston and Barrow.

 The tank engine ‘Cumbria’ pulls out of Newby Bridge Halt.